reduxjs/redux/docs/tutorials/quick-start/quick-start-part-3.md

 :::info

-We'll talk more about generating IDs and dispatching actions in [Part 3](./quick-start-part-3.md).
+We'll talk more about generating IDs and dispatching actions in [Part 4: Using Redux Data](./quick-start-part-3.md).

 :::